Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 # Azure Database for PostgreSQL Resiliency Solution Accelerator

 ## Introduction
 This solution accelerator aims to guide you in exploring various deployment options with Azure Database for PostgreSQL Flexible Server's resiliency architecture.
 This architecture is designed to protect data and minimize downtime for mission-critical databases during both planned and unplanned events.
-This guide includes ARM templates and Terraform scripts to help you deploy these architectures quickly and efficiently.
+This guide includes Terraform scripts and JSON templates to help you deploy these architectures quickly and efficiently.

 ## Ensuring Business Continuity with Flexible Server
 Azure Database for PostgreSQL Flexible Server is built on a resilient Azure infrastructure, incorporating features essential for ensuring high availability and fault tolerance, ensuring your databases remain operational.
 When architecting applications, it is critical to consider the following objectives: